code0monkey1/init-software-architecture-and-design/README.md

 + **Mutating Operations** : `Mutating Operations that change the state of objects`
     + _These have 2 condition attributes_:
         1. Pre-Conditions:  What should be true for this operation to be executed ( eg. Book must be available , to be issued)
-        1. Post-Conditions: What should mutate after this operation is executed ( eg. after a book is returned , the person who might have requested the book should be e-mailed.)
+        1. Post-Conditions: What should mutate after this operation is executed ( eg. after a book is returned , the `isIssued` attribute should be set to false.)